KhaingSuThway/KhaingSuThway/README.md

-- 👋 Hello there, fellow Pythonista!
+- Hello there, fellow Pythonista!
 I'm @KhaingSu, and I'm on a thrilling quest for data adventures!
-- 📊💻 I'm a data hunter, always on the lookout for exciting projects that unravel the mysteries hidden within data.
+- I'm a data hunter, always on the lookout for exciting projects that unravel the mysteries hidden within data.
 - 👀 My passion lies in exploring the vast world of data, and I have a soft spot for all things related to health care.
-- 🏥 As a humble M.Eng graduate in Bioelectronics Engineering from Chulalongkorn University, Bangkok, Thailand, I've honed my skills in handling big data and bioelectronics with finesse!
 - 🌱 My journey has been filled with curiosity and continuous learning.
 I'm eager to make a meaningful impact in the health care industry by analyzing data and uncovering insights that lead to better lives for all. 💞

 -